-Particulars As at 31.03.2020 As at 31.03.2019
+Particulars As at 31.03.2021 As at 31.03.2020

 Sale of Products

-Paper 14,72,49,405
+Paper -

-14,72,49,405
+-

 Services

-Commission Income 15,97,843
+Commission Income -

 Other Operating Income

-Interest Received on Term Deposits 2,34,61,714
+Interest Received on Term Deposits - -

-The company had received advances from its customer toward the Merchandise

-Trade & the fund was deployed in bank deposits.
-The said bank deposits were linked

-with such advances and the interest income from such deposits were as much part

-of the margin from such trade.
-Hence, the interest earned had been included under 'Revenue from Operations', though the Company is not an NBFC, as per previous
+The company had received advances from its customer toward the Merchandise Trade & the fund was deployed in bank deposits.
+The said bank deposits were linked with such advances and the interest income from such deposits were as much part of the margin from such trade.
+Hence, the interest earned had been included under 'Revenue from Operations', though the Company is not an NBFC, as per previous years.

-Vears.

-2,50,59,557

-17,23,08,962
+-

+-